Skip to main content

 Employees can access personalized training plans, certifications and compliance modules through Cornerstone’s unified learning dashboard

-Features include skill frameworks, certification workflows and detailed audit logs.
+The platform offers branded portals, external audience segmentation and robust compliance management, with features including skill frameworks, certification workflows and detailed audit logs.
 Its analytics engine tracks learning across roles, departments and partner organizations.
-Cornerstone also supports adaptive learning, localization and full API access.
+Cornerstone Galaxy also supports adaptive learning, localization and full API access.

-It’s highly configurable, though setup and administration may require more time and resources than lightweight platforms.
+It’s a highly configurable option, though setup and administration may require more time and resources than lighter platforms.

 Top Features